zhan-shi/zhan-shi.github.io/_pages/about.md

 I am a PhD student in Economics at the University of Strathclyde starting in Oct 2021.
 I am under the supervision of [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Agnese Romiti](https://sites.google.com/view/agneseromiti/home).
 I hold an MSc in Economics from the University of Edinburgh and a Bachelor of Economics in International Economics and Trade from Shanghai International Studies University.

 My research interests lie in applied microeconomics, labour economics, education, and behavioural economics.
-Here you can find my [CV](/assets/files/ZhanShi_CV.pdf).
+Here you can find my [Academic CV](/assets/files/ZhanShi_CV.pdf).

 <!-- Google Tag Manager (noscript) -->